ludoplex/IntelTXE-PoC/README.md

 To install ipccli, run the following console command:

 ```
-pip install ipccli-1.1740.544.100-py2.py3-none-any.whl
+pip install ipccli-1.2035.1920.100-py2.py3-none-any.whl
 ```

 Once installed, *ipccli* is available within the runtime of the corresponding Python version (the one from which pip was invoked).
-To get started with *OpenIPC*, run the following commands in the Python console:
+To get started with *OpenIPC*, run the following commands in the Python console from an Administrator command prompt:
 ```
 import ipccli
 ipc = ipccli.baseaccess()